ratmav/docs/git.md

 $ git log # find the sha of the n-1 commit.
 $ git rebase -i <sha of n-1 commit/> # note: will open vim, so if you're in vim already use fugitive.
 # use the editor (vim) to squash (and possibly reword) commits.
+# if you're running a terminal inside vim (or neovim), be careful to avoid
+# "vimception," i.e. running vim inside of a vim terminal emulator.
+$ git push --force-with-lease
 ```